Klaent/sector/factions/minor/beowulf.md

 Developing on research, study, discovery, technology, biology, development, renovation and recreation.
 These are who will make a new safe earth, where humanity will be back again in past days where technology wasn't everything and where pollution didn't often spread around the place.
 And also find new planets, to discover.
 To learn.
 To better.

-It is independant and one of the first few leads of recreation and science, similar to Tauri but they do not profit off of combat and war, they profit off of civilian jobs and peace, welfare and fairness.
+It is independant and one of the first few leads of recreation and science, similar to [Tauri](https://just-a-unity-dev.github.io/sector/factions/tauri) but they do not profit off of combat and war, they profit off of civilian jobs and peace, welfare and fairness.
 They are the first intelligence unit which researchers work on investigatory research.
 Holding prized information that the Quadrant does not even know.

 ## History

 Intitially founded in 4851, around December 12.
-The day a ship was detected exiting Deadzone space.
+The day a ship was detected exiting [Deadzone](https://just-a-unity-dev.github.io/sector/sectors/outer/deadzone) space.
 This attracted the media, and caused a new research opportunity for multiple companies after proving the Deadzone was in fact able to be traversed, and giving some hope for those trapped inside.

-The IIBE(UO)R (IBER) (Independent Intelligence Bureau of Ethnic Unorthodox Research) or the Beowulf is an independent multibillionaire faction that specializes on research and unorthodox discovery work, scout expeditions and have stations in Deadzone all over and out, noted the founder has been able to enter the Deadzone and out using a new space drive during the historical events of their journey, establishing a new faction of a new horizon that helped flock researchers for their skill and integrity, similar to NASA, except they explore near the depths of the near-observable universe to collect more information for the world and their unsolved required information to expand.
+The [IIBE(UO)R (IBER) (Independent Intelligence Bureau of Ethnic Unorthodox Research)](https://just-a-unity-dev.github.io/sector/factions/minor/beowulf) or the [Beowulf Central Coop (BC)](https://just-a-unity-dev.github.io/sector/factions/minor/beowulf) is an independent multibillionaire faction that specializes on research and unorthodox discovery work, scout expeditions and have stations in Deadzone all over and out, noted the founder has been able to enter the [Deadzone](https://just-a-unity-dev.github.io/sector/sectors/outer/deadzone) and out using a new space drive during the historical events of their journey, establishing a new faction of a new horizon that helped flock researchers for their skill and integrity, similar to [NASA](https://en.wikipedia.org/wiki/NASA), except they explore near the depths of the near-observable universe to collect more information for the world and their unsolved required information to expand, they conquer most of Sector AJ.

-They are led by The Head of Administration by rank and composed of 6 Divisions in total, excluding the Head of Administration.
+They are led by The **Head of Administration** by rank and composed of 6 Divisions in total, excluding the Head of Administration.
 Coming from varied forms of names and color of form.
 To expand on the world and astronomy once again, to discover, to research and to increase defenses for all of mankind, they are mostly passive & friendly, or neutral.
-Excluding to pirates.
+Excluding to [Pirates](https://just-a-unity-dev.github.io/sector/factions/pirates).

-They often open trade to others, as that is what they do.
-To improve on technology and current equipment; similar to Tauri, in exception they do not profit off of war and instead of fairness.
-Civilians are open to trade with Beowulf and be unharmed, Beowulf currently is a minor faction, they profit engineers and researchers to their work alike.
-They also profit farmers, selling seeds and often help regrowing a new earth
+They are open trade to most others, including civilians, as that is what they do.
+To improve on technology and current equipment.
+Beowulf currently is a minor faction, they profit engineers and researchers to their work alike.
+They also profit farmers, selling seeds and often help regrowing a new earth.

-They are the original manufacturers and developers of the Gravitech™ (or the Gravity Gun), ACM® (Rightfully owned by Tauri) and the Holotouch® supervised by AI.
-They also have a Psytech™ (or the Physics Gun improved) that can move planets, the complete polar opposite of a planetkiller, having the planet to be moved even in space and many more contributions.
+They are the original manufacturers and developers of the **Gravitech™** (or the Gravity Gun), **ACM®** (Rightfully owned by [Tauri](https://just-a-unity-dev.github.io/sector/factions/tauri) and the **Holotouch®** supervised by AI.
+They also have a **Psytech™** (or the Physics Gun improved) that can move planets even in space and the complete polar opposite of a planetkiller, and many more contributions.

 ## Beo-Tauri War